← Back to .knowledge

 .knowledge/search/index.json

-Search should not point agents toward removed or stale artifacts.
+Search should not point agents toward removed or outdated files.

 Use it for